marcandrysco/CSE227-Project/rep/rep.md

 even crash the entire operating system.
 These bugs warrant further investigation as they may be attack vectors for exploits.

-# Overview
-This is the overview.
-It describes at a high level what we did.

 # A Media Fuzzing Web Page and Server

-All pages are deterministically generated via a seed parameter that can be passed to the page.
-The seed allows the user to reproduce crashes given a fixed seed; however, crashes due to race conditions or timing bugs are frequently not deterministic, and create bugs that are difficult to reproduce.
-All references to randomly generated data refer to random generation based on this fixed seed.
+Our goal is to uncover bugs in web browser implementations of media decoders and players, thus we must generate both random media files and random pages that embed the files.
+To this end we built a web server that serves random media files, and a javascript application the creates random page layouts.

+Reproducibility is paramount for diagnosing the source of any uncovered bugs, thus all of the randomness in our system is actually deterministically simulated based on a user-configurable seed parameter.
+All future references to randomly generated data in this section refer to "random" generation based on a fixed seed.

 User-land crashes are detected and analyzed by running the browser under a debugger.

 ## Random Page Layout